Panasonic Lumix DMC-FZ1000: Optical image stabilization

 The FZ1000 is equipped with a 5-axis optical image stabilization.
-However, it is deactivated during 2160p video recording.
+However, it is deactivated while recording in the highest available resolution, 2160p 4K.

 Burst Shot

 The FZ1000's burstshot mode can record up to 12 JPEG pictures per second with full resolution at highest selected burst speed.
 There are four different burst speeds to choose from.
-The second-highest speed does permanently record photos, but if the burst memory is full and the memory card cannot keep up, it will slow down automatically.
+The second-highest speed can capture photos continuously, but if the burst memory is full and the memory card cannot keep up, it will slow down automatically.

 High-speed video

 Prior to official release, the Lumix FZ1000 was originally announced as being able to record slow-motion in the following resolutions and framerates: